react-native-webrtc/handbook/docs/guides/extra-steps/android.md

 	android:foregroundServiceType="mediaProjection|camera|microphone" />
 ```

 The following will create an ongoing persistent notification which also comes with a foreground service.
-You will be prompted for permissions automatically each time you want to initialise screen capturing.
+You will be prompted for permissions automatically each time you want to start screen capturing.

 A notification channel is also required and created.

 ```javascript